prodipdev/job-hunter/README.md

 ## That part was a bit challenging for me:

 I had to fetch data from two different sources at the same time.
 I used the Promise.all method to wait until both the jobs and categories data were ready before returning them.
-#### Fetching multiple data simultaneously had to be thought of in a different way.

 Is this better?
 Do you have any feedback or suggestions? 😊

 ```javascript